 For cash receipts, ideally, all payments would arrive in the mail and the person opening the mail stamps the received date or places the company’s ‘For Deposit Only’ stamp on the back of the check.
 The check(s) is logged in a spreadsheet and totaled for that day.
 From there the check(s) is transferred to another staff member to copy and prepare the deposit ticket.
 The deposit is made on the same day as receipt or first available opportunity the next morning.
 Try not to have checks lying around overnight.

 If involved in retail, restaurant, or some cash service business, the cash register should be reconciled by the register operator and then reconciled by management that same day while the operator watches.
 To ensure that the cashier did their job correctly, have a policy notice to the customer that basically states that if the customer does not get a receipt, the purchase is free.
 This forces the cashier to create a sales ticket.

 In your smaller business operations, this is difficult to achieve because there isn’t enough staff to comply with the separation of duties.
-So the best backup is the two person rule.
+The best backup is the two person rule.

 Two Person Rule

 Another effective internal control is the two person rule.
 Ideally two people process the cash receipts together, generate the ledger together and fill out the forms together.
 Once the total deposit is calculated, the deposit can be made by one person.
 However, the deposit slip is sent back to the other person for confirmation of the correct deposit amount.
 If a truly small business, all of this can be managed by the owner or the owner’s spouse.